 The registration of interest will be received by the recruitment staff in the hub and the team manager will be notified within 24 hours, usually on the same day.
 Unless additional or previously unknown information is on the ROI, the ROI should be accepted within 5 working days of the hub receiving it based on the previous assessments / decisions following initial assessment visit.

 If accepting the ROI, the team manager will allocate to a social worker, if not already allocated.
-The hub recruitment staff will communicate with business support to initiate statutory / other checks and medicals
+The hub recruitment staff will communicate with business support to initiate statutory / other checks and medicals.

 The stage 1 process should be completed within 2 months (8 weeks) of the agency receiving the registration of interest.